Which LaTeX Editor is Best for Windows?

-- It’s possible to see what your document will look like on the fly, allowing quick error detection and correction.
+- Preview every sentence.
+It’s possible to see what your document will look like on the fly, allowing quick error detection and correction.

-- Overleaf allows you to work with others through the platform, making it easy to create a document with multiple contributors.
+- Collaborate with others.
+Overleaf allows you to work with others through the platform, making it easy to create a document with multiple contributors.

-- Managing documents is a breeze in Overleaf, allowing you to organize and sort through your files easily.
+- Document management.
+Managing documents is a breeze in Overleaf, allowing you to organize and sort through your files easily.

 TeXstudio is a LaTeX editor for Windows, Mac, and Linux.
 It has a vast array of features which makes it a fantastic alternative to other editors.